Getting ready to travel to this Caribbean paradise?

 You’ll thank me later 😉

 24. Diving into Caves and Waterfalls

 One of the largest caves in the Caribbean is located in a lush tropical forest in the middle of Los Haitises National Park.
 Cueva Fun Fun is approximately 20 million years old and the only way to explore it is by joining a tour.

 If you’re staying somewhere in Punta Cana or Bavaro, joining this tour is one of my secret Punta Cana travel tips.

 On the way to the cave, you’ll drive through the Dominican countryside.
-You’ll have a chance to watch local people away from the tourist spots go about their everyday life as you pass through picturesque towns and villages.
+You’ll have a chance to watch local people away from the tourist spots go about their everyday lives as you pass through picturesque towns and villages.

-When you finally arrive at your destination, you’ll have already experienced a great many sides of the Dominican life.
+When you finally arrive at your destination, you’ll have already experienced a great many sides of Dominican life.